 Identifying Dead vs Live Mussels

 All mussels are usually sold by the pound and come in small netted bags.
 Before shipping to various grocery stores and other suppliers, mussels are stored in large tanks of filtered seawater to keep them alive.
 They are then sorted, and bagged, all while being kept wet and cold to keep them as fresh as possible.
-If left out of fresh seawater for to long though, mussels will naturally start to die.
+If left out of fresh seawater for too long though, mussels will naturally start to die.
 So how do you tell if mussels are bad?

 - Dead mussels will (usually), have an open shell and will float.